insertokername/functional-brainfuck/README.md

 **important:**

-**FBF will automatically try to run a function named "main" [THIS ONLY HAPPENS WHEN RUNNING A FILE IT WILL NOT HAPPEN WHEN RUNNING FORM CONSOLE] if its not found it will throw an error**
+**FBF will automatically try to run a function named "main" [THIS ONLY HAPPENS WHEN RUNNING A FILE IT WILL NOT HAPPEN WHEN RUNNING FORM CONSOLE] if its not found it will throw an error ANY GLOBAL CODE WILL BE EXECUTED BEFORE MAIN, EVEN CODE THAT IS UNDER MAIN DEFFINITION**

 **FBF will run with in_line turned on while in console and will run with in_line turned of while in file read mode**